ahmadammarm/eduvoka/README.md

 # Spektrum Learn

-Spectrum Learn is an adaptive e-learning platform designed to personalize the learning experience based on students’ individual learning styles, particularly the Visual, Auditory, and Kinesthetic (VAK) model.
+Spectrum Learn is an adaptive e-learning platform designed to personalize learning experiences based on students’ individual learning styles, particularly the Visual, Auditory, and Kinesthetic (VAK) model.
+The platform leverages artificial intelligence to deliver adaptive practice, interactive learning, and expert-guided problem-solving in a scalable web-based system.

 ## Tech Stack